-efecv_kwargs: dict, optional If specified, use these additional keyword arguments to perform a exhaustive feature elimination using cross-validation.
+efecv_kwargs: dict, optional

+If specified, use these additional keyword arguments to perform a exhaustive feature elimination using cross-validation.
 May not be used together with grid_search_cv_param_grid or rfecv_kwargs.

-grid_search_cv_kwargs: dict, optional Keyword arguments for the grid search cross-validation, see https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html.
+grid_search_cv_kwargs: dict, optional

+Keyword arguments for the grid search cross-validation, see https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html.

-grid_search_cv_param_grid: dict or list of dict, optional If specified, perform exhaustive parameter search using cross-validation instead of simply calling esmvaltool.diag_scripts.mlr.models.MLRModel.fit().
+grid search cv param grid: dict or list of dict, optional

+If specified, perform exhaustive parameter search using cross-validation instead of simply calling esmvaltool.diag_scripts.mlr.models.MLRModel.fit().
 Contains parameters (keys) and ranges (values) for the exhaustive parameter search.
-Have to be given for each

-- step of the pipeline separated by two underscores, i.e. s_p is the parameter p for step s.
-May not be used together with efecv_kwargs or rfecv_kwargs. - group_metadata: str, optional Group input data by an attribute.
+Have to be given for each step of the pipeline separated by two underscores, i.e. s__p is the parameter p for step s.
+May not be used together with efecv_kwargs or rfecv_kwargs.

+group_metadata: str, optional

+Group input data by an attribute.
 For every group element (set of datasets), an individual MLR model is calculated.
 Only affects feature and label datasets.
-May be used together with the option pseudo_reality. - ignore: list of dict, optional Ignore specific datasets by specifying multiple dict s of metadata.
+May be used together with the option pseudo_reality.